814 av. J.-C.

 Aghlabid Tunisia

-In 670, Okba ibn-Nafi founded Kairouan, a holy city and fortress of Islam, residence of the Umayyad governor who reigned over the whole Maghreb.
-After a troubled period where the Berber resistance, expressing itself in the kharidjism, failed to completely overthrow the Arab domination, Tunisia became practically independent from the Baghdad caliphs under the Arab dynasty of the Aghlabids (800-909).
-The latter conquered Sicily (from 827) and made Kairouan a great center of Islamic culture from which Malikism, a trend of Islam specific to Tunisia, was to spread throughout the Arab West.
-It is during this short reign of the Aghlabids that Ifriqiya knows its best period.
-Indeed, the improvement of irrigation, the intensification of agricultural exploitation, the development of handicrafts, the blossoming of trans-Saharan trade with Sudan and military successes abroad made the Aghlabid era a great era of prosperity.
+After a troubled period when Berber resistance, expressed in Kharidjism, failed to completely overthrow Arab domination, Tunisia became virtually independent of the Baghdad caliphs under the Arab Aghlabid dynasty (800-909).
+The Aghlabids conquered Sicily (from 827) and made Kairouan a major center of Islamic culture, from which Malékisme, a trend in Islam specific to Tunisia, spread throughout the Arab West.
+It was during this short reign of the Aghlabids that Ifriqiya, the territory stretching from northeastern Algeria to northwestern Libya, experienced its heyday.
+Improved irrigation, intensified farming, the development of handicrafts, the flourishing of trans-Saharan trade with the Sudan and military successes abroad made the Aghlabid era one of great prosperity.

 909-1148